-Bedsores are caused by a lack of blood flow to the skin that creates pressure on the tissues and damages the body's soft tissue due to prolonged exposure to moisture, friction, shear, or a sustained area of contact that prevents proper blood circulation.Bed Sore Stages: Developing to Life-threatening
+Bedsores are caused by a lack of blood flow to the skin that creates pressure on the tissues and results in damage to the body's soft tissue due to prolonged exposure to moisture, friction, shear, or a sustained area of contact that prevents proper blood circulation.

 Bedsores are considered stage one through four pressure sores:

-- Stage 4 (Full Thickness): A Stage 4 Pressure Wound is the most serious type of pressure sore and involves deep tissue damage that exposes muscle, tendon, or bone.
+Stage 4 (Full Thickness): A Stage 4 Pressure Wound is the most serious type of pressure sore and involves deep tissue damage that exposes muscle, tendon, or bone.
 The wound may also show signs of advanced infection with swelling, fever, and oozing pus.
 In addition, the wound may produce a foul odor.

 Inadequate care for victims of nursing home negligence can rapidly transform a pressure sore into a deadly infection that spreads throughout their body.

-A lack of treatment or failing to treat a pressure wound could lead to a catastrophic, life-threatening injury, including sepsis and osteomyelitis.
+A lack of treatment or failing to treat a pressure wound could lead to a catastrophic, life-threatening injury including sepsis and osteomyelitis.
 These conditions involve:

-The most important aspect in preventing pressure sores is to prevent the development in the first place.
-The nursing staff must provide safe patient handling techniques to minimize further injury during routine treatments, transfers, and repositioning throughout the day.Preventing Pressure Ulcers
+The most important aspect in preventing pressure sores is to prevent the development of one in the first place.
+The nursing staff must provide safe patient handling techniques to minimize further injury during routine treatments, transfers, and repositioning throughout the day.

-Victims of nursing home bedsore-related negligence may be entitled to financial compensation for certain damages, including medical expenses, pain and suffering, lost wages, loss of the companionship of a loved one, and funeral costs.
+Victims of nursing home bedsore-related negligence may be entitled to financial compensation for certain damages including medical expenses, pain and suffering, lost wages, loss of the companionship of a loved one, and funeral costs.

 Do you suspect that your loved one has suffered an injury due to pressure ulcers or that they have been the victim of abuse, neglect, or mistreatment while confined in a Fort Collins, CO nursing home?

 If so, you may be able to file a claim against those responsible for all damages your loved one experienced.
-Please contact the Fort Collins, CO legal advocates at Nursing Home Law Center at (800) 926-7565 for legal help or schedule a free consultation.How Physical Abuse Harms and Kills Nursing Home Patients
+Please contact a Fort Collins, CO nursing home abuse attorney at (800) 926-7565 for legal help for schedule a free consultation.

 Physical abuse is difficult to detect because nursing home staff members may not leave visible marks like cuts or bruises on their victims.
 But other signs can indicate that violence has occurred, such as:

-- Bruise and another skin injury
+- Bruise and other skin injury

 - Broken bones or fractures